- PROPOSED ALTERNATIVE DESIGNS

 - CONTACT US

-The City of Milwaukee Department of Public Works and State of Wisconsin Department of Transportation are planning to reconstruct North Humboldt Boulevard from East North Avenue to East Keefe Avenue (1.5 miles).
+The City of Milwaukee Department of Public Works and Wisconsin Department of Transportation are planning to replace North Humboldt Boulevard from East North Avenue to East Keefe Avenue (1.5 miles).
 This segment of Humboldt Boulevard was constructed in 1965 with 8 inches of reinforced concrete on a 3 inch gravel base.
 The street was resurfaced with asphalt in 1992 and again in 2014 as a temporary measure to improve the pavement condition since the street was showing signs of deterioration in various locations due to the degraded substructure of the pavement.
 The underlying concrete base has deteriorated joints, severe reflective cracking and failed patched along the entire length of the project.
 It is no longer cost-effective to continue to maintain this street through rehabilitation (asphalt overlays).

 - Reduce motor vehicle speeds

 - Make the street safer for all users, with a focus on pedestrian and bicyclist safety